All Episodes

 It's all about abortion, folks.

-Now, in his statement last week, Frist pointed out that when President Bush announced his policy following uh or allowing for federal funding of embryonic stem cell research, it was widely believed that 78 embryonic stem cell lines would be available for federal funding.
+Now, in his statement last week, Frist pointed out that when President Bush announced his policy following or allowing for federal funding of embryonic stem cell research, it was widely believed that 78 embryonic stem cell lines would be available for federal funding.

 That's proven not to be the case.

-So uh funding was originally for 78, only 22 lines are eligible.
+So funding was originally for 78.

-Clinton didn't do a thing on this, uh and trying to structure this as a as a frist flip-flop uh is typical of the left and typical of the media because they were so excited uh as to what it could mean for them.
+And trying to structure this as a Frist flip-flop is typical of the left and typical of the media because they were so excited as to what it could mean for them.

-Uh if if and and the research is being done, if it's being done, why federally fund it?
+If it's being done, why federally fund it?

-You know, why do we need the federal government involved in this?
+Why do we need the federal government involved in this?

 When you get the federal government involved in this, it's a risky, risky thing, in my opinion.

-This whole push by the left for stem cell research is nothing more than a dodge.
+And I think that as many of you as possible understand this, this whole push by the left for stem cell research is nothing more than a dodge.

-If abortion can be made to be something that saves lives at the other end of the life spectrum, then they figure they'll get more support for it.
+If abortion can be made to be something that saves lives at the other end of the life spectrum, then they figure they'll get more support for it because they're losing support morally and ethically every day for the whole cause.

-And I'm talking about the abortion on Demand for any reason whatsoever, any time, any day, crowd, um, to whom it's the ultimate definition of freedom, the ultimate definition of their ideology, and so forth, but it's really all about preserving abortion.
+And I'm talking about the abortion on demand for any reason whatsoever, anytime, any day, crowd, to whom it's the ultimate definition of freedom, the ultimate definition of their ideology and so forth.

 The left wants all this research.